celestiaorg/blobstream-contracts/docs/fraud-proofs.md

 ## Rollup header

-Rollups can adopt many approaches to prove that fraud happened.
+Rollups can adopt many approaches to prove that fraud occurred.
 One of which could be having the following fields in the rollup header:

 - Rollup block state root
 - A sequence of spans in Celestia: which references where the rollup data was published in the Celestia chain.